Strength Power and Muscular Endurance

 When it comes to strength and power, the two are often confused.
-With many terms such as starting strength, speed-strength, strength-speed, static strength, and power, it is easy to understand why confusion can occur.
+With many terms such as starting strength, speed-strength, strength-speed, static strength, and force development and power, it is easy to understand why confusion can occur.

-At Nathan DeMetz Personal Training we simplify things by offering singular definitions for strength and power.
+At Nathan DeMetz Personal Training we simplify things by offering singular definitions for strength and muscular power here.

 The definitions alone may not provide enough clarity.
-To help you understand more about power versus strength, here are examples of each.
+To help you understand more about power versus and muscular strength vs power alone, here are examples of each.